tilt-dev/tilt.build/blog/_posts/2020-07-31-private-team-snapshots.md

   - private
 ---

 We're excited to announce Tilt Cloud private team snapshots, a feature that allows you as the DevEx engineer to securely receive complete and fully interactive Tilt states from team members using Tilt.
+We call these states, snapshots.
 A snapshot is a frozen moment-in-time representation of a team member's Tilt state from _their_ local machine running Tilt, that looks and works exactly like Tilt.
 See [this live example snapshot](https://cloud.tilt.dev/snapshot/Afygp-8LJ4vRmVdGtHU=) embedded in the following iframe.
 It's a real public snapshot.
 (See below for public snapshots vs private team snapshots.)

 <iframe src="https://cloud.tilt.dev/snapshot/Afygp-8LJ4vRmVdGtHU=" width="100%" height="800px"></iframe>